Datastore backends

 Badger is based on the v1.6.2 version of the library:

-• Bad disk-footprint behaviour: needs regular GC cycles but they don’t quite achieve to reduce disk usage as much as it would be possible.
+- Bad disk-footprint behavior: needs regular GC cycles but they don’t quite achieve to reduce disk usage as much as it would be possible.

 LevelDB